 Who are your heroes and role models that you’ve looked up to as you’ve progressed throughout the years as a golfer?

-I liked Tiger Woods.
-Tom Watson, Jack Nicklaus… I’ve got a couple of stories, like when Arnold Palmer at the last event he hosted, I got his autograph – He didn’t give out many autographs, so now it’s probably a good collector’s item and good memories of what I’ve done, and it keeps me going.
+I like Tiger Woods, Tom Watson, Jack Nicklaus… I’ve got a couple of stories, like when Arnold Palmer at the last event he hosted, I got his autograph – He didn’t give out many autographs, so now it’s probably a good collector’s item and good memories of what I’ve done, and it keeps me going.

 Ernie Els who has an autistic son, opened up a charity called the Els for Autism based around his son.
 I was lucky enough to do their training and I’ve become the first UK autistic ambassador to teach golf using their methods.
 Being a part of such a big thing makes me proud of all the things I’ve done.